MFW2000/richbound/README.md

 Richbound is a retro-style, text-based RPG game built entirely in C#, made to run in the terminal.

 Set in modern times, you start from nothing and work your way to the top through legal or illegal means in a city full of opportunities and dangers.
-Survive through begging, odd jobs, and petty crime - or build your own business empire.
+Survive through begging, odd jobs, and petty crime—or build your own business empire.
 The choice is yours.

 ## Features